COVID-19 Vaccine Boosters – What You Need to Know

 Why should I get the booster?

-The COVID-19 vaccines authorized for use in the United States remain highly effective in reducing the risk of severe disease, hospitalization, and death.
-However, the vaccines’ protection against asymptomatic, mild, and moderate COVID-19 disease may decrease over time, which is why the U.S. Centers for Disease Control recommends that everyone stay up to date with their COVID-19 vaccination.
+The mRNA COVID-19 vaccines authorized for use in the United States remain highly effective in reducing the risk of severe disease, hospitalization, and death.
+The vaccine’s protection against asymptomatic, mild, and moderate COVID-19 disease may decrease over time.

 A single-dose vaccine booster shot can:

 - increase your immune response to the virus

 - enhance protection against mild and moderate COVID-19 disease